amrifaezeh/iprice/README.md

 # iPrice selenium test
-this is an assessment project that I did for iPrice
+a sample selenium project case study using iPrice product and coupon page. this project demonstrate simple tests with certain target to validate, and also **BDD** tests with a scenario to follow.
+Moreover, it demonstrates how to validate http request through http status code that is useful for **API** testing and **Integration** testing

-> I noticed that the iPrice class names are **minimized** so all the css selectors I wrote is without any usage of the class
+> NOTE: I noticed that the iPrice class names are **minimized** so all the css selectors I wrote is without any usage of the class

+# Tests:
-## Simple tests:
+### Simple tests:
 1. This contains 3 test,
     - one to count "Find the best deals" item count,
     - test to make sure all the "Top Trending Products" has "data-vars-cgt" attribute